Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

         Name = "My Epoch"; // Optionally set the name, which will show in debugging views }

-    protected override void OnAttached(Action<Action> onDetach) {
+    protected override ExecBlock Init(EpochBuilder s) {
+        // This code block is run eagerly, as soon as the epoch attaches to the tree, and before
-        // For logic that outside the Mount/Unmount phase IsAttached = true;
+        // its scheduled for execution on the nearest engine IsAttached = true;
-        onDetach(() => IsAttached = false);
+        s.OnCleanup(() => IsAttached = false);
-    }

-    protected override void OnMounted(EpochBuilder s) {
-        // For declaring child epochs or declaring setup/cleanup of lifecycle-bound resources IsMounted = true;
+        return s => {
+            // Returns a 'continuation' for logic that's deferred and scheduled on the nearest engine.
+            // This block is cleaned up, and executed again fresh each time the epoch is 'executed' IsMounted = true;
             s.OnCleanup(() => IsMounted = false);
+        };
     }
 }
 ```

-> At the beginning of the page I said an epoch was a function with continuations to run when detached.<br>
-> That's the abstract mental model.<br>
-> In Spoke it's a class, with 2 epochs in one.
-OnAttach and OnMount would be distinct nested epochs as I originally defined them.
-Spoke combines them for convenience.
+> In Spoke, an Epoch runs across two temporal zones.
+Epochs attach a linear sequence of sub-epochs, resources and cleanup functions in Init, followed by Init's continuation.
+The Init block binds resources to the lifetime of the Epoch.
+The ExecBlock can be rerun repeatedly, by an engine, each time cleaning up and attaching a new set of children.

 You can attach the custom epoch into the call-tree by 'calling' it from a parent epoch: